Azure/azure-docs-powershell-azuread/azureadps-2.0-preview/AzureAD/Set-AzureADMSUser.md

 ```

 ## DESCRIPTION
-The Set-AzureADMSUser cmdlet updates a user in Azure Active Directory (AD).
+Updates a user in Azure Active Directory (AD).

 ## EXAMPLES